-The Home Protection Scheme (HPS) is a mortgage reducing insurance which insures CPF members and their families against losing their homes in the event of death or permanent incapacity before their housing loans are paid up.
+The Home Protection Scheme (HPS) is a mortgage reducing insurance that insures CPF members and their families against losing their homes in the event of death or permanent incapacity before their housing loans are paid up.

 HPS will give you protection up to age 65 or the end of the loan period, whichever is earlier.
 In the event of permanent incapacity or death, the CPF Board will pay up the outstanding housing loan if you are covered for the full housing loan so that your family can keep the flat.
 Otherwise, the Board will only pay up to the amount you are covered for.

-This article will give you all the information you need about Home Protection Scheme
+This article will give you all the information you need about Home Protection Scheme (HPS).

-Do I have to be insured under HPS
+Do I have to be insured under HPS?

 You have to be insured under HPS if you are using your CPF savings to pay your monthly housing loan instalments on your HDB flat.

 However, if you have private life insurance or mortgage insurance that is sufficient to cover your outstanding housing loan, you may apply for exemption from HPS.

 The above also applies if you are paying the housing instalments under Public Housing Scheme (PHS).
 HPS is optional only if you use cash to pay your monthly housing instalments.